GStreamer/gstreamer/sdk-building-from-source-using-cerbero.md

 ### iOS developers

-If you want to build the GStreamer-SDK for iOS, you also need the iOS SDK.
+If you want to build GStreamer for iOS, you also need the iOS SDK.
 The minimum required iOS SDK version is 6.0 and is included in [XCode] since version 4.

 ## Download the sources

-To build the GStreamer SDK, you first need to download **Cerbero**.
+To build GStreamer, you first need to download **Cerbero**.
 Cerbero is a multi-platform build system for Open Source projects that builds and creates native packages for different platforms, architectures and distributions.